UNIVERSITY NEWS LAST UPDATED : 29 MARCH

 This will be followed by a panel discussion on media diversity.
 Questions from the audience will be invited during the event.

 The journal is edited by critic K Biswas who has written for a number of publications including the New Statesman, the New York Times, and the Times Literary Supplement.
-He is also a founder of The Race Beat, a network for journalists of colour working in the UK, and director of Resonance FM, Europe's largest community radio station.
+Alongside Rebecca Omonira-Oyekanmi and Amy Hall, he co-founded The Race Beat, a network for journalists of colour working in the UK, and is a director of Resonance FM, Europe's largest community radio station.

 Launched as a joint initiative between Birmingham City University and Cardiff University, Representology will analyse and work with all areas of media production, commissioning new research and opening meaningful conversations on how to dismantle existing barriers to participation.